 2017 was all about putting money to work.

 Real estate crowdfunding leverages the power of the “crowd” to enable individual investors to buy commercial and residential properties using smaller lots of cash.
 Technology has made this easy in a way similar to investing on the Lending Club platform.

-I’m now active on three separate real estate crowdfunding platforms and all three are feeding me passive income every month.
-The three platforms are:
+I’m now active on two separate real estate crowdfunding platforms and both are feeding me passive income every month.
+The platforms are:

 - Fundrise (read my review) – Best for beginners. $500 minimum to get started.

 - PeerStreet (read my review) – Low-risk debt deals.
 Simple platform.
 Accredited investors only. $1,000 minimum.

 If you’re looking to gain real estate exposure at higher yields than REITs, yet you aren’t comfortable or ready to go all in on a rental or house flip, I recommend trying these platforms.
 So far the returns are solid.